Gunahon Ka Devta (novel)

 Gunahon Ka Devta (गुनाहों का देवता, lit.
 The God of Sins) is a 1949 Hindi novel by Dharamvir Bharati.
 The story is set at Allahabad (modern Prayagraj) during the British rule in India.
-The story has four main characters: Chandar, Sudha, Vinti and Pammi.
+The story has four main characters: Chandar, Sudha, Binti and Pammi.

 Over time, the novel gained historical importance and a cult following of readers.
 The story is about a young student, Chander, who falls in love with Sudha, the daughter of his college professor.
 It was published by Bhartiya Jnanpith Trust and its 55th edition was published in 2009.

 This is Dharamvir Bharati's most famous work, and it earned him a huge fan-following especially in the contemporary youth, as well as several awards and accolades, thus making him one of the most recognised names in Hindi Literature following Munshi Premchand.

 Overview

 It is primarily the story of "non expressive love and romance between two characters (Chandar and Sudha)" showing various trappings of love in urban middle-class, pre-independence India and the emotional conflicts of enthusiastic, ambitious and idealistic youth.

 In the novels foreword, the author says, "While writing this novel I experienced the feeling one has during depressing moments when he prays fervently, with full faith....
 It appears as if the very same prayer has been ingrained in my heart and I am still repeating it..."

 The novel tells the passionate love story of Chander and Sudha and is set in Allahabad just after Partition.
 Chandrakumar Kapoor "Chander", is a young researcher and has a mentor in Dr. Shukla, a widower and a professor.
 Chander is close to Sudha, Dr. Shukla's daughter.
 The two share a relationship that is deep and strong, and their attraction for each other increases with the passage of time.
 That Sudha is in love with Chander is clear to Sudha's best friend, Gesu, and Sudha's cousin Binti.
 Chander is from a lower caste than Sudha and so he doesn't dare ask for Sudha's hand in marriage from her father.
 While Sudha seems to be fairly 'modern', she cannot stand up to the social pressure of having to agree to marry the man of her father's choice; Chander also forces her to abide by the wishes of her father.